-To submit your entries through EDI, you'll need to:
+To submit your entries through EDI, you'll need to take the following steps.

-- download the basedata for your series – see below
+- Download the basedata for your series (see the section below)

-- see entry fields for help filling the information in.
+- See entry fields for help filling the information in correctly

-Our main entries page shows when we'll update this page with basedata for each series.
+Our main entries page shows the dates when we will update this page with basedata for each series.